Madame Sans-Gêne (1911 film)

 Madame Sans-Gêne is a 1911 silent French film set in the French Revolution and during Napoleon's reign.
-It is based on the 1893 play of the same name.
+It is based on the 1893 play of the same name by Victorien Sardou and Émile Moreau.
 Gabrielle Réjane and Edmond Duquesne reprised their roles in the play; Réjane played the title character, a laundress who marries a man who becomes one of Napoleon's field marshals (based on the real-life Catherine Hübscher), while Duquesne played Napoleon.
 Conflicting sources state the director was André Calmettes or Henri Desfontaines.

 According to Richard Abel, Madame Sans-Gêne is "still extant."